-COVID-19-related cases, hospitalizations and deaths in St. Joseph, MO have seen an overall decline recently.
-As we move forward, the City of St. Joseph Health Department will continue to make COVID-19 vaccinations available, monitor COVID-19-related data, and remain ready to increase our response efforts should the situation warrant.
-We recommend citizens stay up-to-date on their COVID-19 vaccinations.
+The City of St. Joseph Health Department continues to make COVID-19 vaccinations available for those aged 6 months and older, monitor COVID-19-related data, and remain ready to increase our response efforts should the situation warrant.
+We recommend citizens stay up-to-date on their COVID-19 vaccinations and boosters.

 COVID-19 data is updated on Fridays for the previous week and on the first day of the month to update the previous month summary.
 The City of St. Joseph continues to closely monitor updates from the Centers for Disease Control and Prevention (CDC), and the Missouri Department of Health and Senior Services (DHSS) regarding COVID-19.